-- Their caecum has an extraordinary size of up to 80 inches length and 4 inches diameter.
+- Their caecum has an extraordinary size of up to 80 inches long and 4 inches in diameter.

-- Their digestive system has the ability to select which particles would be retained for long fermentation and which ones would be gone.
+- Their digestive system can select which particles would be retained for long fermentation and which ones would be gone.

 - Koalas produce Cytochrome P450 enzyme, which enables their digestive system to break down the toxins present in the eucalyptus leaves.
 They digest the toxins in the liver.

-- Their caecum also stores water by passing dry faeces in the form of pellets that have a high amount of undigested fibers.
+- Their caecum also stores water by passing dry feces in the form of pellets that have a high amount of undigested fibers.

 31. Are Koalas Going Extinct – Why Are Koalas Going Extinct

 - Koala is included in the list of vulnerable species of the IUCN Red List.